Iran in the bible

 Ezekiel

-Persia’s prophetic role is especially evident in Ezekiel 38–39, where it is listed among the nations allied with Gog in a prophesied end-times assault on Israel.
+Persia’s prophetic role is especially evident in Ezekiel 38–39, where Ezekiel lists it among the nations allied with Gog in a prophesied end-times assault on Israel: “I will bring you out, and all your army . . .
+Persia (Paras in Hebrew), Ethiopia, and Libya with them; all of them with shield and helmet; Gomer and all his hordes; Beth-togarmah from the uttermost parts of the north with all his hordes—many peoples are with you” (38:5–6).
 Many scholars interpret this as a future geopolitical coalition, with modern nations often charted to the ancient names listed alongside Persia.

 Daniel

-Persia is mentioned throughout the book of Daniel.
-In Daniel 5:28, the famous “writing on the wall” foretells that the Medes and Persians would overpower Babylon (then ruled by Belshazzar).
+Persia is mentioned in many places in the book of Daniel.
+In Daniel 5:28, the famous “writing on the wall” foretells that the Medes and Persians would overpower Babylon (then ruled by Belshazzar), which happened in 539 BC.
 Daniel 6 refers to “the law of the Medes and Persians.”

-Daniel also describes a dream (or vision) that he had in approximately 553 BC2 in Daniel 7.
-In the dream he sees a chaotic sea that represents nations of the world in chaos.
+Daniel also describes a dream (or vision) that he had in approximately 553 BC in Daniel 7.
+In the dream, he sees a chaotic sea that represents the nations of the world in chaos.
 Out of this sea come four “beasts,” symbolizing four gentile empires.
 The second beast—a bear—represents the Medo-Persian Empire.
 (Media was a dominant kingdom before Persia.
-For a time, the Medes and the Persians were one united great power, Medo-Persia,3 but eventually, Persia ruled Media).
+For a time, the Medes and the Persians were one united great power, Medo-Persia, but eventually, Persia ruled Media).

-The bear had three ribs in his mouth that author and Bible teacher Renald Showers says likely represents Libya, Babylon, and Egypt,4 indicating the “bear” would rule over those nations.
+The bear had three ribs in its mouth that some Bible scholars say likely represent Libya, Babylon, and Egypt, indicating the “bear” would rule over those nations.
 Notably, under the Persian King Cyrus, God used the Medo-Persian Empire to defeat Babylon and end the Jews’ 70-year exile.

 Daniel 8 records Daniel’s vision of a ram and a goat, symbolizing the Persian Empire’s rise and eventual fall, offering more detail than the earlier dream.